Uninett/nav/NOTES.rst

 the thumbnail API call is used, but the latest version is recommended due to reported security vulnerabilities in the older versions).

+For NAPALM management profiles and Juniper support in PortAdmin, a dependency on the NAPALM_ library has been added:

+* :mod:`napalm` version 3.0

 Changed configuration files
 ---------------------------